dontcallmechicken/buzzword-bingo/README.md

 + `<td class="freecell">` – A name, word, term for the free field in the middle of the bingo card

-## How to play

-Open the `index.html` from the bingo card directory in a browser or add a link to the list of bingo cards in the `index.html` of the root directory.
-Every time you refresh the page it will generate a new Bingo card.

 ## Layout

 There are stylecheet files that can be used globally.
 Otherwise, you can copy one of the existing stylecheet files into the directory of the bingo card, rename it to `style.css` and adapt it.
-You can also create your own stylesheet in the `files/css` directory to use it globally.
+You can also create your own stylesheet in the `files/css/` directory to use it globally.

 ```
 buzzword-bingo/